huuthieu/CNN-for-image-classifying/README.md

 # CNN-for-image-classifyin
-Some ways using CNN model to build a classification task.
-Data are extracted from ZaloAI Landmark detection challenge 2018.
+Some ways using CNN to build model f classification task.

+Data are extracted from ZaloAI Landmark detection challenge 2018 (with 10k images)

 Reaching the accuracy of 96.26%